 In the experimental setup, one achromatic lens in each arm collimates the incident beam of stellar photons.
 The collimated beam reflects off a silver mirror and is focused by a second lens onto the active area of the SPADs.
-These elements are appropriately coated in the range from 500 nm-1500 nm for minimum losses.
-However, not all photons are transmitted through the two lenses and the mirror.
-Each component has a wavelength-dependent probability of transmission that is close to unity for most of the nominal range, as plotted in Fig. 9.
-Once the focused light is incident on the SPAD, it will actually detect the photon with some wavelength-dependent quantum efficiency.
-The cumulative effect of these components on the incident spectrum is shown in Fig. 8B.
+These elements are appropriately coated in the range

+FIG. 8.
 (A) Blackbody spectra of the stars used in Run 1, extincted by atmospheric Rayleigh scattering and telluric absorption, plotted in number flux per wavelength.
-(B) Our maximally conservative model of the anti-reflection coatings in the two lenses, the silver mirror, and detector quantum efficiency curves as a function of photon wavelength λ .
-(C) Which-way probabilities as a function of λ due to the dichroic beamsplitters.
+(B) Our maximally conservative model of the anti-reflection coatings in the two lenses, the silver mirror, and detector quantum efficiency curves as a function of photon wavelength $\lambda$ .
+(C) Which-way probabilities as a function of $\lambda$ due to the dichroic beamsplitters.
 Note that the addition of the longpass beamsplitter makes $\rho{\rm red}(\lambda)$ exceptionally flat, i.e. very good at rejecting blue photons.
-(D) Color distribution of photons seen at each arm are plotted, i.e. $N{\rm in}\rho{\rm red}$ and $N{\rm in}\rho{\rm blue}$.
+(D) Color distribution of photons seen at each arm are plotted, i.e. $N{in}\rho{red}$ and $N{in}\rho{blue}$ .
 The curves are normalized so that the total area under the sum of both curves is 1.
-The color scheme's cutoff wavelength λ' is depicted by the shading color, and for this star is about $\lambda' \sim 703.2$ nm.
-Note that some of the photons arriving at each arm are classified as the wrong color (overlap of red and blue arm spectra), no matter which λ' is chosen.
+The color scheme's cutoff wavelength $\lambda'$ is depicted by the shading color, and for this star is about $\lambda' \sim 703.2$ nm.
+Note that some of the photons arriving at each arm are classified as the wrong color (overlap of red and blue arm spectra), no matter which $\lambda'$ is chosen.